mriberodiaz/mriberodiaz.github.io/README.md

 ## Profile

 I am a first year Ph.D. student in Electrical and Computer Engineering at the University of Texas at Austin under the supervision of [Prof. Robert W. Heath Jr.](http://www.profheath.org/) and [Prof. Haris Vikalo](http://users.ece.utexas.edu/~hvikalo/index.html).
-I am a member of the Wireless Networking and Communications Group ([WNCG](https://wncg.org/)) interested in the theoretical problems in the intersection of machine learning, communications and sensing, with real world applications, particularly to autonomous systems.
+I am a member of the Wireless Networking and Communications Group ([WNCG](https://wncg.org/)) interested in the theoretical problems in the intersection of machine learning, communications, with real world applications.
+Particularly to autonomous systems.

 ## Experience
 I completed my B.S. in Mathematics from [Universidad de Los Andes](https://uniandes.edu.co/en) in 2015 in Colombia.
 I worked on Monte Carlo methods for hypothesis testing on contingency tables under the supervision of [Prof. Mauricio Velasco](http://wwwprof.uniandes.edu.co/~mvelasco/Velasco.html).
 Afterwards, I had the chance to work with Google LA through the [Research for industrial Problems for Students](http://www.ipam.ucla.edu/programs/student-research-programs/research-in-industrial-projects-for-students-rips-2018/?tab=overview) program at UCLA, and later as a data science researcher for industry and government projects at [Quantil](http://quantil.co/).